Sponsored links:

 The Old Town

-As we mentioned, we enter the Old Town through the gate Porta al Prato.
-Then we head towards the main town square - Piazza Grande.
-We walk quite a long street Via di Voltaia Nel Corso, where we can see interesting buildings.
-On our way we pass the Palazzo Bucelli with Etruscan and Latin inscriptions (B; GPS: 43.095887, 11.784590).
-Next, on the left side we find one of the symbols of the town - an interesting clock tower Torre di Pulcinella (GPS: 43.095577, 11.783872), which belongs to one of the most beautiful towers in Italy.
-At the top of the tower there is a character of Pulcinella, the Neapolitan clown that is derived from the classic seventeenth-century commedia dell'arte.
-On the right side we can see the church of Sant'Agostino of the thirteenth century (GPS: 43.095708, 11.783757).
-Going further, we pass another interesting building: Palazzo Cervini (E; GPS: 43.094521, 11.782229).
+As we mentioned, we enter the Old Town through the impressive gate Porta al Prato.
+From there, we make our way towards the main town square, Piazza Grande, walking along the long and winding Via di Voltaia Nel Corso, where you can admire fascinating buildings that tell the city's story.
+On our route, we pass the striking Palazzo Bucelli, known for its intriguing Etruscan and Latin inscriptions (B; GPS: 43.095887, 11.784590).
+A bit further, on the left, you'll find one of the town's most charming symbols: the fascinating clock tower Torre di Pulcinella (GPS: 43.095577, 11.783872), considered one of the most beautiful in all of Italy.
+The tower's peak is adorned with a figure of Pulcinella, the Neapolitan clown from the classic seventeenth-century commedia dell'arte.
+On the right side, you can admire the stunning thirteenth-century church of Sant'Agostino (GPS: 43.095708, 11.783757), a beautiful example of Gothic-Renaissance architecture.
+Continuing our stroll, we pass another notable building: Palazzo Cervini (E; GPS: 43.094521, 11.782229).

 In short: to see/visit